WHAT’S A SQUIB AND WHY SAIL ONE AT WALDRINGFIELD?

 Squibs have a purpose built road trailer so they can be towed with a medium sized car without difficulty.
 Squibs provide an enjoyable dinghy-like sailing experience, you are protected by a cockpit and fin keel so in strong winds you will not capsize.
 Waldringfield is a delightful location offering ever changing tidal river and estuary sailing ideally suited to Squibs.

 The Squib was designed by Oliver Lee in 1968 at Burnham on Crouch and was subsequently adopted as a racing class by WSC in 1970.
 Over 900 Squibs have been built and are actively raced at local, regional and national levels.

 Squibs have a strong national owners association (NSOA) that ensures the ‘strict one design’ principle is maintained and have a useful central website for all things Squib. (www.squibs.co.uk)

 Squibs always have mace sails which is a defining feature of the class when racing in a mixed fleet.

 A new builder (Rondar Raceboats) has been approved by the RYA and has started building new boats.
 Extensive testing has taken place to make sure the new boats will offer contemporary interior design and buoyancy but identical external hull shape and performance.

 We have a fleet of around 15 Squibs with a good mix of sailing experience and boats.
 Whatever your sailing experience or background you will find a friendly welcoming atmosphere and good club racing here at Waldringfield.

 HOW MUCH WILL IT COST?

-Owning a Squib as a member of an East Coast sailing club like Waldringfield, gives you not only wonderful sailing here on the River Deben but also the opportunity to race against Squibs at other local clubs and regattas:- for example, Burnham-on- Crouch, the River Blackwater, and the rivers Alde and Orwell.
+Owning a Squib as a member of Waldringfield SC gives you not only wonderful local sailing here on the River Deben but also the opportunity to race against other Squibs at club regattas in the region.